Tennis-Comeback kid Keys storms into Australian Open semi-finals | Sports-Games

 Unbowed, Keys unleashed a blistering forehand return winner down the line to break back and sealed the match with a thumping first serve that Krejcikova could only push long.
 The 26-year-old booked her second Australian Open semi-final, seven years after making the last four at Melbourne Park as a 19-year-old sensation.

 That year, it took Serena Williams, the eventual champion, to stop her.
-Williams said after the victory it was an honor to play "someone who will be number one in future".
+Williams said after the victory it was an honour to play "someone who will be number one in future".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)